PrefCLM: Enhancing Preference-based Reinforcement Learning with Crowdsourced Large Language Models

 \subsection{Collective Adaptations with Interactive Inputs for HRI}

-The crowdsourced preference aggregated from crowd LLM agents can be semantically consistent with the objectives of general RL tasks, yet it may be \textit{misspecific} in practice, especially in HRI scenarios where expectations of the same task may vary across users \cite{irfan2019personalization}.
-For instance, when a robotic arm is feeding food to a patient, some may expect the robot to move slowly and cautiously, while others may prefer a more efficient motion to minimize disruptions.
+The crowdsourced preference aggregated from crowd LLM agents can be semantically consistent with the objectives of general RL tasks, yet it may be \textit{misidentified} in practice \cite{tien2023causal}, especially in HRI scenarios where expectations of the same task may vary across users \cite{wang2024personalization}.

 To better adapt to such unique user expectations, we propose an extension of PrefCLM tailored for HRI scenarios.
 The first intuitive step is to incorporate specific user expectations, such as ``I prefer the robot to move slowly and cautiously when feeding me'', into the prompts for the evaluation function sampling stage in PrefCLM as additional contextual information.
 This allows LLM agents to integrate specific evaluation criteria that reflect user preferences, such as motion caution, into their evaluation functions.